UBC-Snowbots/ros_arduino_bridge/README.md

 PWM Tuning
 ----------

 A good tutorial on PID tuning may be found [here](https://innovativecontrols.com/blog/basics-tuning-pid-loops).
 The computer P,I,D values are being broadcasted as topics of the form `/arduino/left/p_term`.
-For tuning, these topics may be plotted.
+For tuning these topics may be plotted.
 For example, to plot P,I,D and output for the left wheel, you can use the command: `rqt_plot /arduino/left/p_term /arduino/left/i_term /arduino/left/d_term /arduino/left/pid_output`

 ROS Services
 ------------